Emotional Wellbeing and Mental Health in Pregnancy

-It is normal to have changes in your mood during pregnancy and following the birth.
-Many parents are worried about talking about their mental health, please don’t be.
-Talk to your midwife if you are worried or notice any changes.
+It is normal to have mood changes during pregnancy and following the birth.
+Many parents worry about talking about their mental health; please speak to your midwife if you are worried or notice any changes.

-• not being able to stop or control worrying
+• Not being able to control or stop worrying?

-Midwives will ask about your emotional wellbeing and mental health all the way through pregnancy and after having your baby.
-It is important you are open and honest so that we can offer you the support you need.
-Your emotional wellbeing and mental health is as important as your physical health and if someone asks how you are feeling please remember they are asking about both elements.
+Midwives will ask about your emotional wellbeing and mental health through pregnancy and after having your baby.
+You must be open and honest so we can offer the support you need.
+Your emotional wellbeing and mental health are as crucial as your physical health; if someone asks how you are feeling, please remember they are asking about both elements.

 Read more